Your Daily Dose of Shine

 Through finding and exercising what's weak, but always there, you will discover something.
 You will uncover the thread of your vitality, your authority and your truth.

-In other words, you will find your way home.
+In other words, your way home.

 Building a Life with Shine